zrierc/mqtt-simple-pubsub/README.md

 #### Lambda function

+1. Grant only the permissions required to perform a task to your Lambda function role.

+   > **💡 TIP**
+   >
+   > For this scenario, you can simply use lambda basic permissions (`AWSLambdaBasicExecutionRole`) from AWS managed policies.

 #### Web-App

 1. Restrict your security group that attached to your EC2 instance that serve your web-app.